pchaganti/gx-sidekick/README.md

 - RAM ≥ 8 GB

 **Prebuilt Package**
-- Download the packages from [Releases](https://github.com/johnbean393/Sidekick/releases/), and open it.
-Note that since the package is not notarized, you will need to enable it in System Settings.
+- Download the disk image from [Releases](https://github.com/johnbean393/Sidekick/releases/), and open it.

 **Build it yourself**
 - Download, open in Xcode, and build it.